U.K. Exhibitor Cineworld to Acquire Regal for $3.6 Billion

 "The acquisition will create a globally diversified cinema operator across 10 countries and allow Cineworld to access the attractive North American cinema market, which has the largest box-office market in the world, with an industry box office of greater than $10 billion in each year since 2008 and stable admissions in excess of 1.25 billion in each year over the same period," the companies said Tuesday.

 Cineworld will pay $23 per Regal share in cash, bringing the deal's value to $3.6 billion.
-Cineworld said the "implied enterprise value" of the transaction is $5.8 billion.
+Cineworld said the "implied enterprise value" of the transaction is $5.8 billion, with Regal putting the "total transaction value" at $5.9 billion, including debt.

 The deal agreement includes a so-called "go shop period" during which Regal can actively solicit and evaluate competing offers.
 That period expires on Jan.
 22. "There can be no assurance that this process will result in a superior proposal," Regal said, adding that it does not plan to disclose developments during the process "unless and until its board of directors has made a decision with respect to any potential superior proposal."